shawnsong/kubernetes-handbook/kube-scheduler/setup-kube-scheduler.md

 ```

 ## Point Scheduler to the HAProxy
-We can let `kube-controller-manager` points to the virtual IP of HAProxy directly: `192.168.1.201`, or we can use the hostname: `k8s-api.virtual.local`.
+We can let `kube-scheduler` points to the virtual IP of HAProxy directly: `192.168.1.201`, or we can use the hostname: `k8s-api.virtual.local`.

 ```shell
 # MASTER_URL is defined in env.sh